 However, when I have a plan for the day, AND when I commit to waking up at 4am to get started on my to-do list, my days at home with the kids are exponentially more fun, light-hearted, and enjoyable.
 I have huge amounts of time and energy to devote to IMPORTANT things like watching Nora’s new flip on the swings, playing UNO with Simon, listening to James recount every single bug he saw outside, and patiently waiting while Clara gets her shoes and coat off “all by herself”.

 Planning ahead might not seem like a big deal… but I promise you will be amazed how much simpler your life will feel when you can focus on the IMPORTANT things instead of always stressing about the URGENT tasks that keep getting in the way of everything else you’d rather be doing.

 Of course, there will be bad days, last-minute change of plans, and truly urgent tasks that fall on your plate (after all, there are always exceptions to the rule)… but if you’re working hard to plan ahead in most areas of your life, those instances will not be normal.

 Is your “urgent” getting in the way of your “important”?

 If so, pick 2 areas of your life to start planning ahead.

-Maybe it’s picking out your clothes and packing your lunch the night before.
+Maybe it’s setting out your clothes and packing your lunch the night before.

 Maybe it’s planning next week’s menu and making your grocery list every Sunday so you’re ready to do your shopping on Monday (or whenever you like to shop).

-Maybe it’s doing a little deep cleaning and purging now so your house is cleaner and more organized before the holiday entertaining rush.
+Maybe it’s doing a little deep cleaning and purging now so your house is cleaner and more organized before the crazy summer schedule arrives.

-A simpler life starts when you can focus on the important, instead of always worrying about the urgent!
+A simpler life starts when you can focus on what’s important to you, instead of always worrying about the urgent!